leeleatherwood/TribesTerrainExporter/README.md

 - Materials: 184 total, ~104 unique used
 - Flags: 31 unique values

-## ❓ Troubleshooting

-### "No DML.zip files found"
-The script can still export heightmaps and material data, but won't render the terrain texture without textures.

-### "DML file not found"
-Ensure DML files are in `dml/` subdirectory, or place `*Terrain.zip` files in `terrain_archives/`.

-### Missing Textures
-Extract texture PNGs to the `textures/` subdirectory from your game files or DML.zip archives.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.